wevote/WebApp/docs/contributing/CREATING_PULL_REQUEST.md

 `git commit FILENAME` and then individually add files with `git add`

+#### Windows machines only

+You need to commit files via the command line so git doesn't throw an error (based on the line endings)

+1. Stage your changes using `git add .` or using your IDE.

+2. Run `$ git commit -n -m 'Your commit message'` in the terminal

 ## How to Put Your Changes on your Personal Fork on the github servers